INMANLab/NDS-Workshops/README.md

 The tutorials are implemented within `.ipynb` notebooks for use with [Google Colab](https://colab.google).
 This allows anyone to access the content via a web brower runtime and requires no local Python installation.
 All required Data for the tutorials is located in `./Sample Data/`.

-These tutorials use functions from common Python libraries (e.g., `pandas`, `numpy`) as well as some open-source packages (e.g., `MNE`, `neurodsp`).
+These tutorials use functions from common Python libraries (e.g., `pandas`, `numpy`) as well as some open-source packages (e.g., `MNE`).
 These are installed within the notebook virtual environment.
 Detailed documentation for the functions used can be found online.

 For a more detailed review of the material, check out Mike X Cohen's YouTube playlists on [Analyzing Neural Time Series Data](https://www.youtube.com/channel/UCUR_LsXk7IYyueSnXcNextQ)